nicohlr/ipychart/docs/docs/user_guide/usage.md

 The `colorscheme` argument will be ignored if any color configuration is set in one of the datasets passed to the chart.
 In other words, **the argument will only work if no color configuration option is used in the chart**.
 :::

-The `colorscheme` arguments allows you to automatically set a predefined color scheme to your chart.
+The `colorscheme` argument allow you to automatically set a predefined color scheme to your chart.
 This is a feature which is not present natively in Chart.js.
 It has been added in ipychart using [an open-source implementation](https://github.com/nagix/chartjs-plugin-colorschemes).

-The `colorscheme` argument must be a string corresponding to the choosen color scheme ([click here to see the list of all available color schemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html)).
+The `colorscheme` argument must be a string corresponding to the chosen color scheme ([click here to see the list of all the available color schemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html)).
 Color schemes are based on popular tools such as ColorBrewer, Microsoft Office and Tableau.

 Example of setting a colorscheme to a chart: